TempoQuestInc/AceCAST-Docs/source/Running.rst

     simultaneously if you have the compute resources to do so.

 For our example we will be running with 4 GPUs on a single compute node (`localhost`).
-Given this, we create an appropriately named simulation run directory at `AceCASTv1.3/test/easter500-4GPU` and link the necessary runtime files into this directory:
+Given this, we create an appropriately named simulation run directory at `AceCAST/test/easter500-4GPU` and link the necessary runtime files into this directory:

 ::

-    [acecast-user@localhost]$ cd AceCASTv1.3
+    [acecast-user@localhost]$ cd AceCAST
     [acecast-user@localhost]$ mkdir -p test/easter500-4GPU
     [acecast-user@localhost]$ cd test/easter500-4GPU/
     [acecast-user@localhost]$ ln -s ../../run/* .